contentful/slash-developers/docs/code/tools.md

 - [Concorde](https://github.com/contentful-labs/Concorde), a library for displaying progressive JPEG images on iOS.
 - [ContentfulPersistence](https://github.com/contentful/contentful-persistence.objc), a library for making it easy to persist data retrieved from Contentful in Core Data.
 - [Xcode plugin](https://github.com/contentful/ContentfulXcodePlugin), a plugin for automatically creating Core Data models from your Contentful content model.
 [Read this](/developers/docs/tutorials/ios/using-contentful-xcode-plugin/) to get up and running with it.

+### Ruby

+- [contentful-bootstrap.rb](https://github.com/contentful-labs/contentful-bootstrap.rb), a tool for quick command line setup of your Contentful projects.
+- [contentful-webhook-listener.rb](https://github.com/contentful/contentful-webhook-listener.rb), a simple HTTP webserver with pluggable behavior for listening to API Webhooks.

 ## Unofficial